The 13 schools that still have a legit shot to make the College Football Playoff

 Last week’s playoff rank: 1

-Key games remaining: Bama has three games remaining against teams currently in the Top 25.
-Auburn and Mississippi State is at home and LSU on the road.
+Key games remaining: Bama has three games remaining against teams in the top 25: Auburn and Mississippi State at home, and LSU on the road.

-One thing to know: Tua Tagovailoa was shaken up against Missouri.
-If he misses any action, that might be the only way anybody beats Alabama this season.
+One thing to know: The Tide’s schedule is not easy, but even if they lose, they would probably still be the top team among those with one loss.
+But if they lose to LSU and don’t make the SEC title game, would the committee dare take two SEC teams, Notre Dame, and Clemson, and leave out the Big Ten and Big 12 teams completely?

 - source